blacklanternsecurity/dp_cryptomg/README.md

 Another tool for exploiting CVE-2017-9248, a cryptographic weakness in Telerik UI for ASP.NET AJAX dialog handler.
 Exploitation leads to access to a file manager utility capable up uploading arbitrary files, usually leading to remote code execution.

 The vulnerability is caused by an information leak via error messages during decryption of the Telerik "DialogParameters", which are a series of encrypted configuration values.
 These values are provided to the user, and then echoed back to the server as user-input.
 The leaked info about the decryption process allow for systemtic discovery of the `Telerik.Web.UI.DialogParametersEncryptionKey`.
-For a deep-dive into the vulnerability and how the tool works, visit our blog post at: LINK HERE.
+For a deep-dive into the vulnerability and how the tool works, visit our blog post at: [https://blog.blacklanternsecurity.com/p/yet-another-telerik-ui-revisit](https://blog.blacklanternsecurity.com/p/yet-another-telerik-ui-revisit).

 ![dp_cryptomg_Trim](https://user-images.githubusercontent.com/24899338/193930865-20e6ac1e-fdeb-4435-8415-fda74e2ade05.gif)